-Selling, general and administrative expenses were higher in the three months ended March 31, 2013 compared to the same period in 2012 primarily due to an increase in salary and benefit related expenses (including share-based compensation) of \$14.8 million driven primarily by increased headcount from the EUSA Acquisition and the expansion of our business.
-In addition, we recorded a charge of \$4.5 million in the three months ended March 31, 2013 related to the change in fair value of the contingent consideration payable.
-Sales and promotional expenses increased by \$3.2 million and travel, facility and maintenance expenses increased by \$3.0 million in the three months ended March 31, 2013 compared to the same period in 2012.
-Transaction, integration and restructuring expenses decreased by \$4.1 million in the three months ended March 31, 2013 compared to the same period in 2012.
+Selling, general and administrative expenses were higher in the three and six months ended June 30, 2013 compared to the same periods in 2012, primarily due to: increases in salary and benefit related expenses (including share-based compensation expense) of \$15.4 million and \$30.2 million, respectively, driven primarily by the expansion of our business; increases in sales and promotional expenses of \$4.6 million and \$7.6 million, respectively, and increases in the change in fair value of the contingent consideration payable of \$3.2 million and \$7.7 million, respectively; partially offset by decreases in transaction, integration and restructuring expenses of \$9.4 million and \$13.5 million, respectively.
 We expect that selling, general and administrative expenses will be higher in 2013 than in 2012 due to the inclusion of a full year of expense with respect to the acquired EUSA Pharma business, increased headcount to support our larger, global organization and an increase in direct marketing spend on key products.